MicrosoftDocs/power-automate-docs/flow-docs/developer/embed-flow-dev.md

   - developer
 ---
 # Integrate Microsoft Flow with websites and apps

-Embed Microsoft Flow right into your app or website using the *flow widgets* to give users a simple way to automate their personal or professional tasks.
+Embed Microsoft Flow into your app or website using *flow widgets* to give your users a simple way to automate their personal or professional tasks.

-To create flows, users will need either a **Microsoft Account** or a work or school account in **Azure Active Directory**.
-Microsoft Flow doesn't support, for example, a whitelabel solution that supports whatever identity your system  uses (unless it already uses Microsoft Accounts or AAD).

-The flow widgets are iframes in a host document that points to a page in the Microsoft Flow portal and integrates a specific flow functionality in the third-party application.
+Flow widgets are iframes located in a host document.
+This document points to a page in the Microsoft Flow designer.
+These widgets integrate specific Microsoft Flow functionality into the third-party application.

-Widgets can be simple, for example - a widget that renders a list of templates with no communication between the host and iframe.
-Or they can be more complex - like a widget that can provision a flow from a template and trigger the flow via two-way communication between the host and widget.
+Widgets can be simple.
+For example, a widget that renders a list of templates with no communication between the host and iframe.
+Widgets can also be complex.
+For example, a widget that provisions a flow from a template and then triggers the flow via two-way communication between the host and the widget.

+## Prerequisites

+- A **Microsoft Account** or
+- A work or school account

 ## Use the unauthenticated widget
-Templates widget can be embedded in the host application in iframe directly without using any JS SDK or user access token.
+To use unauthenticated temple, embed it directly the host application in an iframe.
+You don't need a JS SDK or an access token.

 ### Show templates for your scenarios
-To start, add this code to show the flow templates directly in your website:
+To start, add this code to show the Microsoft Flow templates on your website:

 ```html
 <iframe src="https://flow.microsoft.com/{locale}/widgets/templates/?q={search term}